d1str0/dc29-badge/spoilers/Step8.md

 When you connect these pads, you reconnect "the signal" and are given a new clue in the terminal of the badge. /WatchYourHead

+If you want to skip soldering, use a pencil to scribble in the space between the pads to connect them.

 https://defcon.org/signal/YourJourneyBegins/AlphabetShift/SandsSaharaAladdin/MC56F8006VLC/VendorSpeakerArtistCreatorHumanPressGoon/WatchYourHead